 - Eastern Partnership Summit in Warsaw

-- Launch of the Conference of Regional and Local Authorities of the Eastern Partnership (CORLEAP)
+- Launch of the Conference of Regional and Local Authorities for the Eastern Partnership (CORLEAP)

 - EURONEST Parliamentary Assembly launched